Nutrition Standards in the National School Lunch & Breakfast Programs

 Visit the USDA School Meal Homepage for more information on Nutrition Standards for School Meals.

 For complete nutrition standards, review 7 CRF Parts 210 and 220, by the Deparment of Agriculture.

 The USDA has released the rule that changes the nutrition standards for meals served through the NSLP and SBP.
-These update the nutrition standards created in 1995 based on the Dietary Guidelines for Americans and will phase in over the next couple of years.
-Changes will begin with the 2012-2013 school year, however, as we strive to constantly improve the nutritionally well balanced meals the students eat, you may see these changes earlier than required.
+This updates the nutrition standards created in 1995 based on the Dietary Guidelines for Americans.
+Implementation started with the 2012-2013 school year.

 They include the following:

 - Fruit: At breakfast students are offered 1 cup for each grade.
 At lunch 1 cup per day is offered for grades 9-12.

 - Vegetables: Elementary is offered ¾ cup and secondary is offered 1 cup per day.
 These include more dark green leafy and orange vegetables in addition to more legumes.